Women in Jordan: Divorce

-Divorce law is based almost entirely on Islamic Shari'a law, which is considered "unquestionable authority."
-Variations in interpretation and application, however, do exist among Islamic courts across the Middle East.
+Jordanian women who want to file for divorce have to do so through the religious courts, also known as the Shari'a court system.
+Variations in interpretation and application of divorce law, however, do exist among Islamic courts across the Middle East.
 Divorces in Jordan, in particular, often ignore women's rights and leave women with nothing if they are not supported by their families.
+Jordanian women often are reluctant to file for divorce as there exists a large cultural stigma on Jordanian women that get divorced since these women get blamed for letting the marriage fall apart and for betraying the family.

-In recent years, the government has worked to fix this problem by altering the judicial system.
-For example, "a new law has been drafted to force men to pay alimony for three years instead of six months, which was previously the case.”
+In recent years, from the year 2010, the government has worked to fix the problem in the court system by altering the judicial system and offering more rights to women.
+For example, "a new law has been drafted to force men to pay alimony for three years instead of six months, which was previously the case."
 Because men are free to divorce and stop supporting their wives if they are "disobedient," another law created an obligatory fund for divorced women, guaranteeing them a settlement from their ex-husband.

 Children

 The father was technically responsible for the children's property, maintenance and education while the mother was responsible for the "physical care and nurturing" of the children.
 While the father was considered the "natural guardian", if the parents were divorced the mother would take custody.
 Today, however, children "belong" to both parents but the mother generally stays home to raise the children.